tjpullen/BMB_2018/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e7eae34d07
 ## Visual assessment of association (2)

 Great!
 The positive linear relationship was fairly clear to spot.
+It shows what you probably suspected, that as the speed increases, the distance required to stop a car also increases.

-For the rest of the chapter we'll use a dataframe called `data`.
-This contains a number of continous variables in separate columns, and you'll investigate whether each of them is associated with column `a`.
+For the rest of the chapter we'll also use a dataframe called `data`.
+This contains five continous variables in separate columns (labelled `a` to `e`), and you'll investigate whether each of them is associated with column `a`.

-Let's start by seeing if column `b` is associated with `a` with a scatter plot.
+Let's start by seeing if the data in column `b` is associated with `a` with a scatter plot.

 *** =instructions
 Plot `b` against `a` from dataframe `data` using the plot() function. (ie. `b` explained by `a`).